bayileyegnabate/cryptocurrency-_price_prediction/README.md

 # Cryptocurrency Price Prediction

-Crypto Price Predictions:
+## Objective:

-Objective:  be able to put in any crypto currency and predict the price of the currency, help traders make informed decisions about crytoprices in the short-term.
+- Having the ability put in any crypto currency and predict next day price

-Data is from Kaggle:
-cryptocurrency_price_prediction-
+- Assist traders in making an informed decisions about crytoprices in the short-term

+## Resources
+**Data Sources:**
+- Kaggle:cryptocurrency_price_prediction
+- Yahoo Finance -(historical data)

+**Software:**
+- Python
+- SQLite
+- Amazon Web Services: Database

+### Collected Data Info
-Crypto file has 2013-2018.
+Crypto file has 2013-2018

 Bitcoin: 4-28-2013 - > 11-29-2018

-Crypto folder: 23 individual crypto currencies.
+Crypto folder: 23 individual crypto currencies

 Total currencies as of 7/26/22.

-Questions:
+## Questions:
 Which cryptocurrency will have top 20 dominance based on machine learning model?
 - which cryptocurrency will have the largest increase in value?
 - Bitcoin dominance: are there any  coins that are detethered from bitcoin?